MatthieuStigler/tsDyn/cran-comments.md

 0 errors | 0 warnings | 0 note

-Some Windows versions trigger a note about a URL, which is a false positive.

 ## Downstream dependencies

 I checked downstream dependencies with `revdepcheck::revdep_check` and all passed the test.